Sweden-Mayhem/site/content/minecraft/help.md

 You should now have the custom BLS Shaders settings applied!

-The custom settings are updated from time to time, so be sure to reapt this step once in a while.
+The custom settings are updated from time to time, so be sure to repeat this step once in a while.